PRAYER SHIFT IN THE NEW TESTAMENT (Part 1)

-Under the dispensation of the law, worshipping or praying to God entailed elaborate, burdensome or rigorous rituals and sacrifices.
+Under the dispensation of the law, worshipping or praying to God entailed elaborate, burdensome, or rigorous rituals and sacrifices.

 Beloved, as a born-again believer, you are now under a New and Better Covenant than the saints under the Old Testament law.
-You now have a direct and unrestricted access to approach the throne of grace to obtain mercy and find grace to help you in times of need.
+You now have direct and unrestricted access to the throne of grace to obtain mercy and find grace to help you in times of need.

-What a great shift in prayer!
+What a tremendous shift in prayer!

 Discover more striking differences between the Old Testament prayer and the New Testament prayer in the second part of this piece.

 Prayer: My Dear Heavenly Father, thank You for showing me today the new shift in the New Testament prayer.
-I am a New Covenant believer and so I refuse to continue to pray with the Old Covenant mindset, in Jesus’ name.
+I am a New Covenant believer, and so I refuse to continue to pray with the Old Covenant mindset, in Jesus’ name.
 Amen.